 Sechson piped up:

-standing with his shoes on the back rest so that he could see over
+Yeah. then turned back to the wall, as he stood with his shoes on the back rest so that he could see over.

 I dunno.
-Warren pulled out a pair of silver binoculars from
+Warren pulled out a pair of silver binoculars out from his vest,

 We can’t keep it in my house forever.